slalom-saa/fit-stacks/docs/walkthrough/overview.md

 information on Service-Oriented Architecture and Microservices.
 See learning paths.

 ### Part 1: Design
-Here we will use the business reqiurements outlined in the Slalom Rentals case study to create developer specifications using use cases and service contracts.
+Here we will use the business requirements outlined in the Slalom Rentals case study to create developer specifications using use cases and service contracts.
 See [Design Overview](1.%20Design/overview.md).